niwaki-mc/.github/profile/README.md

 ### Open Source Policy

-All our code projects are open-source and publicly available for forking.
+All our code projects are open-source and publicly available for forking, The only exception being the Models (items, block or mobs) which are kept private.
 However, direct contributions to server resources such as the launcher, mods, website, or any other project are limited to public issue reporting and meticulously reviewed merge requests.

 ### Contribution Guidelines